 Our geese came from a variety of different backgrounds, but now they all enjoy peaceful days swimming in the ponds and exploring the sanctuary grounds.
 We catch up with the flock to find out more about our feathered friends (keep an eye out for a cameo appearance from Jess the cat!)

-When avian flu restrictions ended in 2021 our rescued birds were very excited to be free to roam the sanctuary again, but Biscuit the goose wanted to make sure no one was left behind and stepped in to help Animal Care Assistant Abby to herd the rest of the gaggle out of their enclosure, so they could all start their adventures together
+When avian flu restrictions ended in 2021 our rescued birds were very excited to be free to roam the sanctuary again, but Biscuit the goose wanted to make sure no one was left behind and stepped in to help our Animal Carers to herd the rest of the gaggle out of their enclosure, so they could all start their adventures together

 Like other waterfowl, geese carry out preening on and off the water to keep their feathers in top notch condition.
 They run their bill along each feather, removing dirt, dust and parasites and realigning any stray feathers.
 An important part of this is coating their feathers is an oily substance, which is secreted from a gland at the base of their tail.
 This coating keeps feathers waterproof and in their best condition.